hichemhadhri/Enzyme-Stability-Prediction/README.md

 # EPFL CS-433: PROJECT 2: Enzyme-Stability-Prediction

 We participated in  a Kaggle Competition, asking to develop models that can predict the ranking of protein thermostability (as measured by melting point, tm) after single-point amino acid mutation and deletion.

 Link to the competition : https://www.kaggle.com/competitions/novozymes-enzyme-stability-prediction/

-The work was mainly done in 2 ways:
-Preprocessing can include different combinations of the following methods: (1)  (2)  (3) Then CNN
-The entire project uses different python libraries: numpy, pandas, scipy,

 ## Code description